MiningMyBusiness/Predicting-an-exchange-traded-fund/README.md

 This is a 63.7% over all accuracy rate.
 This is a statistically significant result with a p-value of 0.003 suggesting that this model is able to predict the movement of SPY.
 However, the model is slightly better at predicting when the stock will go up (68.3% accruate) than when it will go down (57.6%).

 ### Section 4: Comparing the model and the naive the investment strategies
 Here we test what would have happened over the last 126 days if we actually had used this model to bet on SPY.
-We compare this result to what would have happened if we just leave our money in SPY for the same about of time without buying and selling when our model told us to.
+We compare this result to what would have happened if we just left our money in SPY for the same about of time without buying and selling when our model told us to.

 We do this by collecting the proportional movement of SPY every day (1 is no movement, > 1 is up, and < 1 is down) over the last 126 days and store it in a vector.
 We compare this to the porportional movement of SPY only on the days our model would have predicted 'Up'.
 The product of each of these vectors is the total proportional gain we would have had over the last two quarters if we followed that investment strategy.
 Here is the result: